pkicsiny/ADL4CV_project/README.md

   <img src=plots/idea.png>
 </p>

 The generator is a U-net and it gets a sequence of consecutive frames and outputs the next frame at timestamp t+1.
 The first (spatial) discriminator gets the whole sequence as input with the prediction or ground truth appended to it.
-The second (temporal) discriminator uses optical flow frames precalculated with the continuity equation for each pixel neighborhood ([Lukas-Kanade method](https://en.wikipedia.org/wiki/Lucas–Kanade_method)).
+The second (temporal) discriminator uses optical flow frames precalculated with the continuity equation for each pixel neighborhood ([Lucas-Kanade method](https://en.wikipedia.org/wiki/Lucas–Kanade_method)).
 In order to warp the last frame of the input into a "physically correct" estimation of the next frame, the second order discretized advection (warp) equation is solved, with the optical flow images used as the velocity field:

 <p align="center">
   <img src=plots/advection_2.png>